Reading is good for you...

 Pregnancy: Weight loss does not benefit a woman during pregnancy and may cause harm to the developing baby.
 Use of either of these medications may also cause harm to the developing baby.
 For these reasons, Contrave should not be used during pregnancy.
 If you become pregnant while taking Contrave, contact your doctor immediately.

 Breast-feeding: Both naltrexone and bupropion pass into breast milk.
-If you are a breast-feeding mother and are taking Contrave, it may affect your baby.
+If you are breast-feeding and are taking Contrave, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using Contrave have not been established for children.